 As a sophomore, he was an All-Big 10 Conference Honorable Mention after finishing second on the team with 108 tackles, 38 solo stops, and three forced fumbles.
 As a redshirt freshman, Watson played in 12 games and was Illinois’ Defensive Newcomer of the Year.

 Somewhat recently is seems, he was doing the same thing.
-Only in his final game on the prep circuit during the All-American Bowl in Florida, not on Saturdays in Illinois as the whole country watches.
+Only in his final game on the prep circuit during the brand’s All-American Bowl in Florida, not on Saturdays as the whole country watches.
 Many observers might have seen it coming, in fact.